arthyn/kartchners/site/contact.md

 ---
 layout: contact
-meta_title: Contact
+meta_title: Contact Us
 meta_description: Contact Kartchner's in Scott with any comments, feedback, or questions you have.
 We'll try to contact you as soon as we can.
 body_class: contact
 title: Contact Us

 ---
 Contact us with any comments, feedback, or questions you have.
 We'll try to contact you as soon as we can.